When should you bring your little troublemaker to the dentist for the first time?

 This question is at the top of everyone’s lips…At what age should I take my child to the dentist for the first time?
 You should take your baby to see the dentist as soon as he or she starts to show new teeth.
 According to the Canadian Dental Association, you should take your baby to see a dentist within 6 months of the first tooth erupting or before they turn one year old.
 Since children grow so fast, a visit every 6 months thereafter is a minimum.

 The first visit doesn’t mean getting a procedure – or even an X-ray.
-A paediatric specialist will keep an eye on your child’s ‘milk teeth’ (temporary teeth) and catch developing infections, plaque and any potential problems.
+A pediatric specialist will keep an eye on your child’s ‘milk teeth’ (temporary teeth) and catch developing infections, plaque and any potential problems.
 Remember, your child may have temporary teeth till they are 12 years old – so you need to keep them healthy!

 Preparing yourself for the visit